uwescience/datasci_course_materials/assignment4/awsinstructions.md

 you should be able to look at the log files of the map tasks (if there are runtime errors, you will see them only in these log files).

+### Hard Way 2: Proxy

-  2. Using SOCKS proxy, and your own browser.
-This requires more work, but the nicer interface makes it worth the extra work
+Using SOCKS proxy, and your own browser.
+This requires more work, but the nicer interface makes it worth the extra work over using Lynx

     1. Set up your browser to use a proxy when connecting to the master node. _Note: If the instructions fail for one browser, try the other browser_.
 In particular, it seems like people are having problems with Chrome but Firefox, especially following Amazon's instructions, works well.